cube-js/cube/docs/content/Cube.js-Introduction.md

 trillions of data points.
 Most modern RDBMS work with Cube.js as well and can be further tuned for performance.

-With Cube.js you can create semantic API layer on top of your data, manage access control, cache and aggregate data.
+With Cube.js, you can create a semantic API layer on top of your data, manage access control, cache, and aggregate data.
 Since Cube.js is visualization agnostic, you can use any frontend library to build your own custom UI.

 ## Why Cube.js?